wp-plugins/login-and-out/readme.txt

 When used as a widget, a hyperlink option enables the widget to display an arbitrary number of hyperlinks to other sites/pages.
 These links are displayed only to logged in users.
 Other options enable the appearance of the widget to be customized to suit the theme design.

-You must logout and in again to see changes such as new links tc. in the widget.
+You must logout and in again to see changes such as new links etc. in the widget.

 <a href="http://www.thehypervisor.com/login-logout-changelog/">Changelog</a>

+<a href="http://www.facebook.com/home.php?sk=lf#!/pages/The-Hypervisor/114689115238103">Follow me on Facebook</a href>

 <a href="http://twitter.com/thehypervisor">Follow me on Twitter</a href>